Nilesh-Bhoi23/React-Js/README.md

 History: An object that keeps track of the browser’s history and allows navigation through the history stack (used internally by routers to manage navigation).

-Dynamic Route: A route that includes parameters in the path, which can be used to render content based on those parameters.
+Dynamic Route: A route that includes parameters in the path, which can be used to render content based on those parameters. <hr><br>
+9) In React, Context is a feature that allows you to share values or state between different components in your application without having to pass props down manually at every level.
+This can be especially useful for things like global settings, themes, or user authentication information that many components need to access.

+Key Concepts of React Context:
+Creating a Context:

+You create a context using React.createContext().
+This method returns a Context object, which has two components: a Provider and a Consumer.
+Provider:

+The Provider component is used to wrap the part of your application that needs access to the context.
+It accepts a value prop, which will be passed down to any component that consumes this context
 </b>
 </i>